-Stage 1 Yearly Deductible During this stage, Iron Road Healthcare pays the \$505 deductible on your behalf and you pay your standard copayment or coinsurance.
+Stage 1 Yearly Deductible During this stage, Iron Road Healthcare pays the \$545 deductible on your behalf and you pay your standard copayment or coinsurance.
 This stage does not apply to you.
+The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.

 Stage 2 Initial Coverage During this stage, the plan pays its share of the cost, and you pay your share of the cost of your drugs.
 Your share of the cost is shown in a section later in this chapter titled The Initial Coverage Stage .
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,660.
-Once your total drugs costs have reached \$4,660, you will move to the next stage, the Coverage Gap Stage.

-During this payment stage, you pay 100% of drug cost (less discounts) Stage 3 Coverage Gap Generic: 75% discount for most generic drugs Brand: 75% discount for most brand-name drugs You stay in this stage until your year-to-date out-of-pocket costs (your payments) reach \$7,400.
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$5,030.
+Once your total drugs costs have reached \$5,030, you will move to the next stage, the Coverage Gap Stage.
+Stage 3 Coverage Gap During this payment stage, you pay 100% of drug cost (less discounts) Generic: 75% discount for most generic drugs Brand: 75% discount for most brand-name drugs You stay in this stage until your year-to-date out-of-pocket costs (your payments) reach \$8,000.
 Medicare sets this total and the rules for counting costs toward this amount.
-Stage 4 Catastrophic Once your out-of-pocket costs have reached the calendar year maximum (including manufacturer discounts) of \$7,400, you will pay whichever is the higher amount between the following: • 5% coinsurance or Coverage \$4.15 copayment for covered generic drugs (including brand drugs treated as generics) \$10.35 copayment for all other covered drugs
+Most adult Part D vaccines are covered at no cost to you.
+Stage 4 Catastrophic Coverage Once your out-of-pocket costs have reached the calendar year maximum (including manufacturer discounts) of \$8,000, you have reached the Catastrophic Coverage Stage.
+Beginning in 2024, if you reach this stage, you pay nothing for covered Part D drugs.